Node Overload.

 Anxiety - a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

-I will always remember the day when I experienced my first overwhelming anxiety disorder.
-Anxiety first crept into my life when I was twenty-nine years old after I was convinced I had cancer.
-It was the first time that I ever thought I was going to die.
-It was almost a quarter of a century before I was actually diagnosed with cancer and even when I had cancer I did not think I was going to die like I did back in the summer of 1989.
+I will always remember the day when I experienced my first overwhelming anxiety attack.
+Anxiety first crept into my life when I was twenty-nine years old after I was convinced I had cancer and I thought I was going to die.
+It happened almost a quarter of a century before I was actually diagnosed with cancer and even when I had cancer I did not think I was going to die like I did back in the summer of 1989.

 Fast forward to the summer of 1989 and I am playing baseball on the NWAA team.
 We are in Port Credit for a weekend tournament and we had just finished batting practice before taking the field for our first game.
 It was extremely hot that Saturday afternoon when I put a dab of suntan lotion on my bare hand before running out onto the field over to my usual position.
 Once at first base I began to rub the lotion on the back and all over my neck.